BestTimesToVisit.com Logo

 money

 Use reais, the Brazilian currency.
 ATMs are widely available, but avoid using them in isolated areas.
-Credit cards are accepted in most tourist spots, but smaller businesses often prefer cash, so carry some smaller bills for local markets and street food.
+Credit cards are accepted in most larger establishments, but always have some cash on hand for smaller vendors and street food, which is often the best!

 transport